 4. Can Decrease Inflammation

 When those with celiac disease continue to consume gluten, it can contribute to widespread inflammation in the body over time.
-Inflammation is a normal immune response, but chronic inflammation may be linked to the development of chronic diseases like heart disease and cancer.
+Inflammation is a normal immune response, but chronic inflammation is linked to the development of chronic diseases like heart disease and cancer.

 If you have celiac disease, a gluten-free diet could help you avoid inflammation and prevent harmful health consequences that could occur as a result.